fnavarro94/NZTA-GraphRAG/README.md

 ```

 ### Patch Files
-Now we need to patch files with the changes made to Llamaindex original souce code to apply the changes for data ingestion and retrieval mentioned in the dissertation.
-To do this simply run
+To apply custom changes to the original LlamaIndex source code for data ingestion and retrieval, run the following command:

 ```{bash}
 python patch.py
 ```
-If you want to run the original Llamaindex code you can do so by not running the above or, in case you want to rever the changes
+This will overwrite the relevant files with the modifications described in the dissertation (Graph Based RAG.pdf).
+If you prefer to use the original LlamaIndex code, simply skip this step.
+To revert to the original LlamaIndex code after applying the patch, run:

 ```{}
 python revert_patch.py